 In other words, the neutrino generation symmetry effectively acts on the colours of the quarks rather than their generation.
-But this implies that the neutrino generation should rather be interpreted as a colour, and that neutrino oscillation should be interpreted as a change in colour, and must therefore be mediated by gluons.
+But this implies that the neutrino generation should rather be interpreted as a colour, and that neutrino oscillation should be interpreted as a change in colour (as was implicit at the end of Section~\ref{particleids}).
 This radical proposal has a number of interesting consequences.
-First, it allows neutrinos to change generation/colour by an interaction (with a massless gluon), rather than spontaneously, and therefore it allows this to happen even if the neutrinos have exactly zero mass.
+First, it allows neutrinos to change generation/colour by an interaction (with a massless gluon), rather than spontaneously, and therefore it allows this to happen even if the neutrinos have exactly zero (rest) mass.
 It therefore does not require a hypothesis of non-zero neutrino mass.
 Second, it allows colours to escape from hadrons, attached to neutrinos, and therefore removes the need to explain `colour confinement'.
 Third, it allows free massless gluons to exist, which are then available as mediators for a quantum theory of gravity.
-Indeed, it is possible that it even allows bound states of two gluons (with different colour charges) to form spin $2$ gravitons.
+Indeed, it is possible that it even allows bound states of two spin $1$ gluons (with different colour charges) to form spin $2$ gravitons.